kartoza/kartoza-rancher-catalogue/templates/geonode/README.md

-# GeoNode with QGIS Server Backend - Rancher Setup Guide
+# GeoNode with QGIS Server Backend

 A GeoNode with QGIS Server backend sample stack is stored [here](../docker/compose-files/qgis-server).